k-kassab/igae/README.md

 We visualize and evaluate our method using [wandb](https://wandb.ai/site).
 You can get quickstarted [here](https://docs.wandb.ai/quickstart).

+## Notice
+This repository additionally implements components present in our other work "[Scaled Inverse Graphics: Efficiently Learning Large Sets of 3D Scenes](https://scaled-ig.github.io)" that are not used for this paper.
+This mainly includes the Micro-Macro Tri-Planes decomposition.
+Feel free to explore our other work if it piques your interest.

 ## Citation

 If you find this research project useful, please consider citing our work: